 The best location for this plant is in a full sun area with well-draining soil.
 Penstemon care and maintenance are minimal if the site and moisture requirements are met.
 However, poorly draining soils and freezing temperatures while the plant is still active are the biggest causes of plant mortality.

 The perennial is remarkably tolerant of drought conditions and is a stalwart presence in even low nutrient soils.
 It has had to be adaptable to thrive in windy, exposed areas of mountain foothills.

 You can grow Penstemon from seed.
 They begin as rosettes low to the ground before forming the characteristic flower stalk.
 Indoor sowing should begin in late winter.
 Seedlings are ready to transplant when they have a second set of true leaves.
-Space Penstemon plants 1 to 3 feet apart and mix in a little compost at planting time to help conserve water and increase porosity.
+Space plants 1 to 3 feet apart and mix in a bit of compost at planting time to help conserve water and increase porosity.

-Native to desert mountains from the eastern Mojave Desert in California, to eastern Nevada, northeastern Arizona, and New Mexico, and north through areas in Utah, Colorado, Wyoming, Idaho, and eastern Washington.
+This species is native to desert mountains from the eastern Mojave Desert in California to east Nevada, northeastern Arizona, New Mexico, and north through Utah, Colorado, Wyoming, Idaho, and eastern Washington.